abriosi/sums-of-three-cubes/README.md

 # Sum of Three Cubes Smart Contract

-This smart contract verifies solutions to the equation x³ + y³ + z³ = k for any k value less than 1001.
+This smart contract verifies solutions to the equation x³ + y³ + z³ = k for specific unsolved values of k, with rewards for finding solutions.

 ## Overview

-The contract provides functionality to verify solutions for the equation x³ + y³ + z³ = k, where k is any non-negative number less than 1001.
-It includes safety checks for number overflow and input validation.
+The contract maintains a list of historically unsolved numbers for the equation x³ + y³ + z³ = k.
+When a valid solution is found for any of these numbers, the solver receives a reward from the contract's vault.
+The numbers are:

-## Project Structure

-- `contracts/SumOfCubes.sol`: The main smart contract
-- `scripts/deploy.js`: Script to deploy the contract
-- `scripts/interact.js`: Script to interact with the deployed contract
-- `test/SumOfCubes.test.js`: Comprehensive test suite
+- 3 (included for testing)
+- 114
+- 390
+- 627
+- 633
+- 732
+- 921
+- 975

 ## Features

-- Verification of solutions for any k < 1001
+- Verification of solutions for specific unsolved numbers
+- Reward system for finding valid solutions
 - Safe handling of large numbers to prevent overflow
-- Event logging for verification attempts
+- Event logging for verification attempts and solutions
 - Maximum safe value protection for cube calculations
-- Historical solutions verification (e.g., n = 42 solution by Booker and Sutherland)
+- Vault funding mechanism for rewards

 ## Technical Details

 - Solidity Version: ^0.8.0
 - Maximum Safe Value: 38,685,626,227,668,009,036,546,048
 - Maximum k Value: 1000
+- Reward Distribution: Equal split of vault balance among remaining unsolved numbers

 ## Prerequisites